obsproject/obs-studio/README.rst

 What is OBS Studio?
 -------------------

-OBS Studio is software designed for capturing, compositing, encoding, recording, and streaming video content, efficiently.
+OBS Studio is cross-platform (Linux, macOS, Windows) software designed for efficiently capturing, compositing, encoding, recording, and streaming video content.

 It's distributed under the GNU General Public License v2 (or any later version) - see the accompanying COPYING file for more details.